KoanOps/Recs/FAQ/cleaning.md

 2. Look beyond just missing values<br>
 	•	Missing or nulls are only the first layer of problems<br>
 	•	Data providers might interpolate missing values or record prices in thin markets i.e. low-liquidity, unreliable data<br>
-	•	These require deeper scrutiny<br>
+	•	This requires deeper scrutiny<br>
 3. Clean according to the purpose of the data<br>
 	•	Cleaning should focus on the intended modeling or analysis goal<br>
 4. Include the broader market context<br>